How is small intestine adenocarcinoma diagnosed?

 Medical history and physical exam

-When a doctor takes your medical history, you will be asked questions about symptoms and risk factors you may have.
+When a doctor takes your medical history, you will be asked questions about your symptoms and risk factors.
 The doctor will specifically ask about symptoms that could be caused by a mass in the intestines and examine you, concentrating on your abdomen looking for any swelling or sounds of the bowel trying to overcome a blockage.

 If your doctor suspects an intestine cancer, he or she will likely order some blood tests, such as:

-- A complete blood count (CBC) measures the cells in the blood, such as the red blood cells, white blood cells, and platelets.
-Small intestine cancer often causes low red blood cell count (anemia)
+- A complete blood count (CBC), which measures red blood cells, white blood cells, and platelets.
+Small intestine cancer often causes a low red blood cell count (anemia)

 - Blood chemistry tests to look for signs that a cancer has spread to the liver

 For these studies, a liquid containing barium (also called a contrast liquid) is swallowed to coat the lining of an area in the intestines or stomach, and then x-rays are taken.
 The barium helps outline abnormalities in the esophagus, stomach, and intestines, making them more visible.
 These x-rays are most often used to look at the upper or lower parts of the digestive system, and can help find tumors there.
 They are least helpful in finding small intestine tumors.
 Barium studies were used more often before endoscopy was available.